stevenpollack/skifree/README.md

 -----
 The scripts in this repo are meant to be demonstrated on a cluster.
 In particular, a cluster whose jobs are managed by a Sun Grid Engine (SGE), and whose nodes are named like compute-0-1, ..., compute-0-11.
 To use these scripts on your own cluster, you'll have to modify the regexp pattern in `initializeYetiBackend.R`.
 Also, when submitting the job via `sge_submission_script.sh`, you'll want to modify the line `#$ -M your.email@whatever.domain` accordingly.

+Once you've modified everything appropriately, you can run the toy example, `exampleYetiScript.R`, (on 48 cores, say) by navigating your terminal to wherever you cloned this repo to and submitting the job through:

+`qsub -pe orte 48 -R y sge_submission_script.sh`

 EXPLANATION
 -----------